 They may generate side effects, such as changing the screen display, or writing to a file.

-Because of these properties, system methods may be used only within a procedure, or within the main routine.
+Because of these properties, system methods may be used only within a procedure or within the main routine.
 System methods may not be used inside a function that you have defined – because to do so would mean that your function would not be pure.

 System methods are all defined within the Elan standard library – you cannot write a system method yourself.